 The Essential Urethane Quality Control Tool

-Next to material selection, the durometer is one of the most critical aspects of urethane performance.
+Next to material selection, the durometer gauge is one of the most critical aspects of urethane performance.
 Durometer can be directly linked to most performance problems and service life reduction issues.
 For this reason, we recommend urethane durometer be included in any quality control program.

 Durometer will also play a significant role in abrasion resistance, compression set, tensile and tear strength, resiliency, and chemical resistance of urethanes.
 Pleiger Plastics Company manufactures polyurethanes in five-point durometer increments to provide each specific application with the best choice of hardness.